quixio/quix-docs/docs/tutorials/influxdb-migration/overview.md

     Completing the [InfluxDB quickstart](../../integrations/databases/influxdb/quickstart.md) before embarking on this tutorial is not essential, but is highly recommended.

+## GitHub repository

+There is a [GitHub repository](https://github.com/quixio/template-influxv2-to-v3){target=_blank}, containing all the code for this template project.

 ## The pipeline

 Here's the pipeline you build: